What Is Hyaluronic Acid And How Do I Use It?

 What is hyaluronic acid?

-Everyone and anyone.
-Despite its name, hyaluronic isn’t like other acids, which have exfoliating properties that can be harsh and stripping.
-No matter what your age or skin type, you can always benefit from added hydration – even sensitive and oily skin will receive hyaluronic acid well.
+Hyaluronic acid naturally occurs in the human body, but production decreases as we age.
+Each molecule has the ability to hold up to 1000 times its weight in water so it’s frequently found in moisturising products like serums and face creams.
+Everyone and anyone can use hyaluronic acid.
+Despite its name, hyaluronic isn’t like other acids, which have exfoliating properties.
+No matter what your age or skin type, you can always benefit from added hydration – and hyaluronic acid is non-comedogenic (which means it won’t clog pores), so even sensitive and oily skin will receive the ingredient well.

 You can use hyaluronic acid as often as you like, both morning and night.
 If your hyaluronic is in serum form (which most are), apply it to damp skin after cleansing/toning and before moisturising.
 You’ll also find it in most moisturisers, in which case it’s going to be the last product you apply before you go to bed/do your makeup.
 For best results, don’t wait for your previous product to absorb – applying hyaluronic acid to damp skin will help to improve absorption.